 Most of my work is wheel thrown, burnished and low fired without glaze.
 I love the effect produced by fire on the smooth clay surface, and my interest in primitive firings is reflected in the form and finish of my pieces.

 More recent pieces, however, uses heavily textured surfaces in juxtaposition with smooth surfaces sometimes glazed or sometimes burnished, and some black porcelain pieces recently made may be part of the way forward.

 I also enjoy modelling figurative pieces and make miniature textured tiles assembled as clay collages.

 My formative years spent in Africa still have a huge influence on my work, and I travel back regularly to find inspiration in the natural beauty of Southern Africa.

-I have been working as a studio potter for more than forty years, initially in my country of birth, South Africa, and in Wales in the UK for the past twenty seven years.
+I have been working as a studio potter for more than forty years, initially in my country of birth, South Africa, and in Wales in the UK for the past thirty years.

 My work is mostly thrown on the potters wheel and my interest is in form rather than function.
 I prefer working with the effects of fire on a burnished, unglazed clay surface and use various types of saggar firings to achieve distinctive colours and effects.